margaritadanshina/margaritadanshina/README.md

 <img align="left" img src="https://img.icons8.com/color/48/000000/google-firebase-console.png"/>

-When I'm not coding, I'm doing yoga 🧘‍♀️ or training my pup 🐶

-💬 If you want to say hi, [shoot me a message](mailto:margarita.danshina@gmail.com).

 <!--
 **margaritadanshina/margaritadanshina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.